Misinformation about Earthing

 Far from being dangerous in the presence of such spikes, grounding prevents those spikes from entering your body as was demonstrated in a well-designed study published by a Polish neurosurgeon and cardiologist.

-Further, all grounding products have grounding cords containing a built-in 100K resistor that would prevent and stop any potentially harmful current flow.
+Further, all Ground Therapy grounding products have grounding cords containing a built-in 100K resistor that would prevent and stop any potentially harmful current flow.

 Grounding restores, rejuvenates, and re-energizes the body’s trillions of cells.
 It significantly reduces inflammation, associated with most common diseases.
 There is no published evidence indicating that so-called “dirty electricity” penetrates a grounded body, but, as already mentioned, there is published evidence indicating that it does not penetrate the body.